 - Spray a 10-inch tart pan with baking spray or grease well and press one half of the dough evenly into the pan to form a bottom crust.
 Wrap the remaining dough in plastic wrap and freeze while bottom crust is baking, (no longer than 15 minutes).

-- Bake the bottom crust 10-12 minutes, until just beginning to firm and turn pale golden brown at the edges.
+Place the tart pan on a baking sheet and bake for 10-12 minutes, until the crust is just beginning to firm and turn pale golden brown at the edges.

 - Remove the remaining dough from freezer, and with your fingers, sprinkle it in big crumbles over the jam to form a topping.

-- Return the pan to the oven and continue baking until topping is firm and crisp and lightly golden in color, about 25-30 minutes.
+Return the pan to the oven and continue baking until topping is firm, crisp and lightly golden in color, about 25-30 minutes.
 Transfer to a wire rack and let cool to room temperature, then dust lightly with powdered sugar, if desired.

 - Dessert can be made 6-8 hours in advance.
 It can also be made and frozen after cooling.
 To serve after freezing, allow to thaw, then warm for 10-12 minutes in a 300˚ oven.